Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - Note that when you created a virtual machine, a number of things associated with it were automatically created: **Virtual network, Network Security group, Network interface, disk and public IP** - these can be looked at but going to 'all resources' and then filtering for the resoure group.
 Network interface is like having a network card - All data and traffic passes from this card
     - Note that a public IP is important because thats the typical way to connect to the virtual machine from an internet

+- Note that you can also change the public ip address of the virtual machine from dynamic to static by selecting configuration under settings of the virtual machine

 - **Connecting to a Virtual Machine**
     - There are 3 options: 1) **RDP**- uaually for windows VM, 2) **SSH** - Usually for Linux machines and 3) **Bastion** (Another way to connect- does not require agent, client or other software)